What is a VPS and how do they work?

 If you’re browsing the internet, then it’s a good idea to have a VPN to encrypt your data and activity.
 However, if you’re hosting a site that allows for transactions and multiple users, then having a VPS is advised so that you can keep activity on your site(s) as secure as possible.

-Do VPS cost money?
+Does a VPS cost money?

-Yes, a VPS does have a monthly cost you need to pay you provider.
+Yes, a VPS does have a monthly cost you need to pay your provider.
 This is so they can help with your hosting and ensure you have support when you need it.
 With Fasthosts, our VPS packages start from as little as £1 and are pre-configured.
 However, you can select other packages that can be configured yourself.

 Is a VPS worth it?